redis-rb/redis-client/README.md

 ```

 *Note*: pubsub connections are stateful, as such they won't ever reconnect automatically.
-The caller is resonsible for reconnecting if the connection is lost and to resubscribe to
+The caller is responsible for reconnecting if the connection is lost and to resubscribe to
 all channels.

 ## Production